 Areas of Expertise

-Dr. Holden is the former editor-in-chief of the Journal of Social Work Education and a current member of the editorial board of Social Work in Health Care.
+Dr. Holden is the former editor-in-chief of the Journal of Social Work Education.
 He developed and is the current editor of Information for Practice, the international news and new scholarship aggregation site for social work professionals.
 IP services include both a monthly archival service and a Twitter feed - @Info4Practice.

 Holden, G., Barker, K., Kuppens, S. & Rosenberg, G. (2017).
 Self efficacy regarding social work competencies.
 Research on Social Work Practice, 27, 594-606. doi: 10.1177/1049731515586466

 Google Scholar citation data for Dr. Holden and his publication list are available here:

 Dr. Holden teaches Social Work Research II at the Silver School.

 He received his Doctorate in Social Welfare (with distinction for the dissertation), his Masters in Social Work from Columbia University, and his Bachelor of Arts in psychology from the University of Washington.